 READ: Morocco entry requirements (UK Government site)

 As for visas, they are not needed for most visitors to Morocco (including Brits) and you are allowed to remain in the country for 90 days.
-You also get a very cool stamp in your passports.
+You also get a very cool stamp in your passport.

 10. Are people in Morocco welcoming to families?

 Wherever we travel in Morocco with our boys, we always receive such a warm welcome.
-This is especially so in restaurants, which makes eating out in Morocco with kids a much more relaxed affair.
+This is especially true in restaurants, which makes eating out in Morocco with kids a much more relaxed affair.
 Although do note that sometimes young kids may get a little too much attention and your little one may find this a bit overwhelming.

 11. Top tips for travelling Morocco with a baby or toddler